brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="pot"></a> Knob aka Potentiometer (pot)

 This is a variable resistor—which means that as you turn the pot, more or less voltage is let through to the measuring pin.
+Pots in a 3.3v system can be jittery, so use a smoother to smooth some of that out.

 Product: https://www.adafruit.com/product/562